qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 4. The PTA is provided as the ResolveDNA Kit in BioSkryb company, with price unlisted.
 They are provided as 24 and 96 Reaction Kits.

 PTA is provided as  ResolveDNA® Whole Genome Sequencing Workflow, with low-input (>4 pg to 10 ng) DNA samples.For the whole pack you need ResolveDNA Whole Genome Amplification Kit - 96 Reactions, ResolveDNA Bead Purification Kit - 96 Reactions, ResolveDNA Library Preparation Kit - 96 Reactions, ResolveDNA Multi-Use Library Adapters - 960 Reactions, ResolveDNA Cell Buffer Pack, 25 Low Bind 96 Well PCR Plates, PCR Plate Sealing Film - Pack of 100

+## PromethION P2 and P2 Solo
+Up to 580 Gb (both flow cells sequencing).
+290 Gb per flow cell.

+## PromethION P24 and P48
+Up to 7,000 Gb (P24) or 14,000 Gb (P48) (all 24 or 48 flow cells sequencing respectively)

 ## Promoter
 A promoter, as related to genomics, is a region of DNA upstream of a gene where relevant proteins (such as RNA polymerase and transcription factors) bind to initiate transcription of that gene.
 The resulting transcription produces an RNA molecule (such as mRNA).